Sub-Laplacian eigenvalue bounds on CR manifolds: Introduction and statements of the results

 Let $M$ be an orientable compact strictly pseudo-convex CR manifold of dimension $(2n+1)$, possibly with boundary.
 For a pseudo-Hermitian structure $\theta$ on $M$ whose Levi form is positive definite we denote by

 the Neumann eigenvalues of the corresponding sub-Laplacian $(-\Delta_b)$, see Sect.~\ref{prems} for precise definitions.
-By $N_\theta(\lambda)$ we denote the {\em counting function}, that is the number of eigenvalues that are strictly less than a positive real number $\lambda$.
-A general result by Menikoff and Sj\"ostrand~\cite{MS,Sj}, and also by Fefferman and Phong~\cite{FP1,FP2}, for hypoelliptic operators gives the following asymptotic formula for $N_\theta(\lambda)$ for any given $\theta$:
+Let $N_\theta(\lambda)$ be its {\em counting function}; the value $N_\theta(\lambda)$ is the number of eigenvalues that are strictly less than a positive real number $\lambda$.
+By the results of Menikoff and Sj\"ostrand~\cite{MS,Sj} and also of Fefferman and Phong~\cite{FP1,FP2} for general hypoelliptic operators, with the later improvements by Ponge~\cite{Po}, the counting function satisfies the following asymptotic formula:

-for some constant $C_\theta(M)$.
-The purpose of this paper is to give a lower bound for $N_\theta(\lambda)$ that has a more explicit form; up to a volume factor, it does not depend on a pseudo-Hermitian structure $\theta$.
+where the constant $C_n$ depends on the dimension of $M$ only.
+The purpose of this paper is to obtain a lower bound for $N_\theta(\lambda)$ that is compatible with the asymptotic formula.
 More precisely, we prove the following statement. \begin{theorem} Let $M$ be a compact strictly pseudo-convex CR manifold, possibly with boundary.
-Then there exists a constant $C$, possibly depending on a CR structure, such that for any pseudo-Hermitian structure $\theta$ on $M$ with positive definite Levi form the counting function $N_\theta(\lambda)$ satisfies the inequality
+Then there exists a constant $C$, possibly depending on a CR structure, such that for any pseudo-Hermitian structure $\theta$ on $M$ with the positive definite Levi form the counting function $N_\theta(\lambda)$ satisfies the inequality

 and the volume is taken with respect to the form $\theta\wedge (d\theta)^n$. \end{theorem}